Caviar Blini Appetizers are a delicious savory mini pancake, with a schmear of mascarpone, a dollop of caviar and a sprinkle of chives.

 What Is Caviar?

-Fish eggs.
-Caviar is the eggs, cut out of the belly of a female fish!
+Of course, fish have eggs, and caviar is the eggs, removed from the belly of a female fish!
 They range from a huge variety of sizes and colors, depending on the fish they are extracted from.

-Salmon caviar (you may have had with sushi), are little round orange eggs, larger than the tiny black Beluga fish eggs I used here.
+Salmon caviar (you may have had with sushi or in my Salmon Caviar Muffins), are little round orange eggs, larger than the tiny black Beluga fish eggs I used here.
 There are several others as well.

 What Is A Blini?

 What is a blini, you ask?
-Basically it’s a small pancake, or crepe, often made from buckwheat flour, well known in Russian cuisine.
+Basically it’s a small pancake, or crepe, often made from buckwheat flour, well known in Eastern European cuisine.

 Often I find the flavor of buckwheat to taste earthy as well.
 The beetroot added a bright color to compliment the black caviar I used.